-The answer is not usually as simple as “let’s use the algorithm I read about in this magazine article!”
+The answer is not usually as simple as “let’s use the machine learning algorithm I read about in this blog article!”
 Although that is occasionally the answer.

 To determine the right machine learning algorithm for your business needs, you should typically consider:

 - The data structure of what is being predicted